ibm-js/delite-tutorial/beginner.md

 We've also touched on some lower level concerns of `delite`.

 We'll expand on this in future and discuss more advanced topics in a later tutorial.

+## Footnotes

+1.  <i name="link1">`delite` was written by the same developers who wrote the [Dojo Toolkit Dijit framework](http://dojotoolkit.org/reference-guide/1.10/dijit).</i>

+2.  <i name="link2">For those who used the Dojo Toolkit Dijit framework previously, an important conceptual difference in `delite` is that the widget is the DOM node.
+   Dijit widgets instead had a property which referenced the DOM node.</i>